alterNERDtive/VaultHunters-tweaks/README.md

   the ban has been fixed, the ban not lifted.
 * Totems of Undying stack in backpacks again.
 Since they no longer revive you, the unstackability is not necessary anymore.
+* Removed the Automatic Genius requirement from AE2 crafting terminals.

 ## QoL Changes